 Occasionally the co-occurring disorder cannot be diagnosed until after withdrawal symptoms have passed/alleviated.
 Withdrawal symptoms from many drugs can mimic symptoms of mental disorders and so a doctor must wait until withdrawals have passed in order to fully diagnose a patient.
 The first step in treatment therefore is the detoxification process; this can be sped up by treatments such as the Waismann method or detox can be allowed to pass at its normal rate.

-Treatment 4 Addiction dual diagnosis programs in California come with a substantial variety of facilities to choose from.
-The majority of California rehabs will also treat issues such as depression, anxiety and trauma.
+Dual diagnosis programs in California come with a substantial variety of facilities to choose from.
+The majority of California rehabs will also treat for issues such as depression, anxiety and trauma.